Privacy & Security

-We make disclosures to other nonaffiliated third parties as permitted or required by law (for example: to protect against fraud, respond to a subpoena, to service your account, report to a credit bureau or with your consent).
+We make disclosures to other nonaffiliated third parties as permitted or required by law (for example: to protect against fraud, respond to a subpoena, to service an account, report to a credit bureau or with customer consent).

 We restrict access to nonpublic personal information to only those employees who need to know that information in order to provide products or services to customers.

 We maintain physical, electronic, and procedural safeguards that comply with federal regulations to guard nonpublic personal information.

 Our website brings together a combination of industry-approved security technologies to protect data for the bank and for you, our customer.
 It features a VeriSign-issued Digital ID for the bank's Internet Service Provider hosting our website, Secure Sockets Layer (SSL) protocol for data encryption, and a router and firewall to regulate the inflow and outflow of server traffic.

 Secure Data Transfer